PeterCamilleri/CX16/vm/sweet_16.md

 "sweet_16.a65" are included.

 3. If linking to a Sweet-16 object file, it must have been assembled with the symbol "sw16_sim_support" defined.
+This also applies if the object file is part of a library.

 When this is done, here are the macros that are added: